-- Being more generous.
+- Being more generous and kind to others.

-- And living a longer life.
+- Living a longer life.

 How to Tackle Negative Thoughts

 Another key aspect to positive thinking is that positive thinking isn’t about eliminating all negativity from your life.
-Our lives do have negative events.
-You’ll make mistakes, fail, and have setbacks.
+Our lives do have negative events; you’ll make mistakes, fail, and have setbacks.
 However, it’s important that you strike a balance between being aware of reality and accepting your surroundings and thinking optimistically.

 Follow a Precise Guide to Cultivating a Positive Mindset

-The guide involves looking for feedback, paying attention to your thought patterns, and rearranging them to accepting negative emotions.
+The guide involves looking for feedback, paying attention to your thought patterns, and rearranging them to accept negative emotions.
 Other guides will bring you through the process by getting you to believe you can change your attitude all the way to avoiding toxic positivity.

 Learn About Your Thinking Style